 Who doesn’t love avocado on toast – and surely it’s better for the planet than a bacon butty?
 Maybe not.
 Reports are starting to highlight that the western obsession with foods like avocado and quinoa is causing havoc in the countries where they’re grown, as land is being illegally cleared to keep up with increasing demand.
 There are lots of so-called “hipster” health foods causing problems.
 Try my smashed peas and feta on toast instead.

 5. Eat more locally-grown food

-6. Recycle in the office, not just at home
+6. Recycle at work, not just at home

 7. Walk, bike,or run to work – or set up a car share